h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

            This plot is available for natural language processing (NLP) models.
 It applies a leave-one-covariate-out (LOCO) styled approach to NLP models by removing a specific token from all text features in a record and predicting local importance without that token.
 The difference between the resulting score and the original score (token included) is useful when trying to determine how specific changes to text features alter the predictions made by the model.

-     - **Diagnose Model on New Dataset**  - allows you to view model performance for multiple scorers based on existing model and a test dataset
+     - **Diagnose Model on New Dataset**  - Allows you to view model performance for multiple scorers based on existing model and a test dataset
      - **Score on another Dataset**  - After you generate a model, you can use that model to make predictions on another dataset.
      - **Transform Another Dataset** - One can specify to transform the new dataset after adding it to Driverless AI, and the same transformations that Driverless AI applied to the original dataset will be applied to these new rows.